cedar-policy/rfcs/text/0101-nested-namespaces.md

-# Allow Nested Namespaced in Cedar Schemas
+# Allow Nested Namespaces in Cedar Schemas

 ## Related issues and PRs